Auxilor/auxilor.github.io/docs/effects/points.md

 `%<EcoPlugin, any of them>_points_<Point Name>%`

-So for the g_souls example, the valid placeholders would be
+So for the g_souls example, valid placeholders would be

 `%ecoitems_points_g_souls%` or `%ecoenchants_points_g_souls%`